asmalcev/wc-json-tree/README.md

 </script>
 ```

-### Replacer and style for displaying array with square brackets
+### Renderer and style for displaying array with square brackets

 ```html
 <json-tree></json-tree>